awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

       --enable-performance-insights
   ```

-When you turn on Performance Insights, you can optionally specify the number of days to retain Performance Insights data with the `--performance-insights-retention-period` option\.
-Valid values are 7 \(the default\) or 731 \(2 years\)\.
+When you turn on Performance Insights in the CLI, you can optionally specify the number of days to retain Performance Insights data with the `--performance-insights-retention-period` option\.
+You can specify `7`, *month* \* 31 \(where *month* is a number from 1–23\), or `731`\.
+For example, if you want to retain your performance data for 3 months, specify `93`, which is 3 \* 31\.
+The default is `7` days\.
+For more information about retention periods, see [Pricing and data retention for Performance Insights](USER_PerfInsights.Overview.cost.md)\.

-The following example turns on Performance Insights for `sample-db-instance` and specifies that Performance Insights data is retained for two years\.
+The following example turns on Performance Insights for `sample-db-instance` and specifies that Performance Insights data is retained for 93 days \(3 months\)\.

 For Linux, macOS, or Unix: